devansh-codes/devansh-codes/README.md

 <h1 align="center">Hi 👋, I'm Devansh Chaudhary</h1>
 <h3 align="center">A passionate full stack developer and a rising Junior at the Judy Genshaft Honors College at University of South Florida, Tampa, pursuing my Bachelor's in Computer Science and a minor in Mathematics.</h3>

-- 📝 You can find me @ college hackathons in Florida
+- 📝 You can find me @ MLH hackathons in Florida

 - 💬 Ask me about **Web dev, Data Structures, and Python **